College of Pharmacy

 Competitive candidates have knowledge and understanding of what it means to be a pharmacist through work or volunteer experience.
 Evidence of preparation for a career in healthcare through community service, leadership opportunities, or work experience is also important in the review of your credentials.

 What are the minimum academic requirements for admission?

 A competitive applicant to the College of Pharmacy will have an overall GPA of at least 2.5 and a science GPA of at least 2.5.
 The PCAT is highly encouraged for those with a cumulative or science GPA less than 2.5 as a way to strengthen the application.
-Applicants must also have completed at least 65 semester credit hours (95 quarter hours) of accredited college or university credit (providing all other considerations are met).
-A grade of 'C' or better is required in prerequisite coursework.
+Applicants must also have completed at least 51 semester credit hours of accredited college or university credit (providing all other considerations are met).
+A grade of 'C-' or better is required in prerequisite coursework.

 When should I apply?

-Candidates interested in being considered should submit their application via the central application system, PharmCAS when they feel confident and prepared.
+Candidates interested in being considered should submit their application via the central application system, PharmCAS.
 RFU follows rolling admission and all candidates are encouraged to apply early.
-PharmCAS materials must be received no later than June 30, 2023.
+PharmCAS materials must be received no later than June 30, 2024.
 RFU does not require a supplemental application.
-You may apply with prerequisites planned or in progress
+You may apply with prerequisites planned or in progress.

 Does RFUMS have an early decision process?